AlveusLabs/SN94-BitSota/docs/rewards.md

 # Rewards and Incentive Mechanisms

-AutoMLInfinite uses multiple reward systems that work together.
+BitSota uses multiple reward systems that work together.
 Understanding how they interact helps you maximize earnings and participate effectively.

 ## Overview of Reward Systems